unicef/publicgoods-toolkit/procurement.md

 these techniques, just that it should identify and implement at least some approaches.

-KEY RECOMMENDATION: An agency should add OSQA elements to its requirements list when considering project roles.
+**KEY RECOMMENDATION**: An agency should add OSQA elements to its requirements list when considering project roles.
 If it does not plan to do OSQA in-house, it should consider contracting for it.
-  For a fuller description of what this element entails, please see a sample OSQA statement of work in [[ TODO: Add sample ]].
+  For a fuller description of what this element entails, please see a sample OSQA statement of work in the Appendix [LINK].

 OSQA has a track record of success in government agencies.
 We have performed OSQA and seen it work well at several levels of government,